ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ## Search (Googler)
 The web-search plugin in 'Oh my zSH' doesn't support the console (without X).
 Googler does this.
 > Googler needs Python3 which is not a default on Slackware 14.2.
 You can install from the available Slackbuild.
+You may also need to to export your browser.

+	export BROWSER=links

+Once you are done with installation, browser export and spent 15 minutes in Googler, I bet you will never go back to browser based search particularly on a GUI.
+It is fast, clean and there are many more things you can do with `googler`.

+- `?` opens a basic help in line on the terminal
+- `n , p` moves you next ten search results forward or backward.
+- Each search result has a number.
+Entering the search number on the cursor will opne the search page in links
+- You can come back to `googler` (from links) with links's `q` command.
+And continue where you left off.
+Press a `n` and then `p` to come back to same set of results.
+- A double enter or `q` exits the googler
+- You can export different browsers in separate sessions of `fbterm`.
+Lynx is a good option to explore.
+Very fast.

 ## Cloud Storage (Mega)
 Even though you can share your files through GitHub , you may still have content that you want to share among your computers privately, across platforms and mobile device.
 Unfortunately Google doesn't provide a auto sync for Linux (strange!!) .
 Mega provides a GUI as well as command line based interface (and 50 gigs of free storage) that works on Windows , Macs, Linux, Android and iOS.
 God's gift.
 I don't understand all the subtleties but it says it is fully encrypted.